python-hyper/h11/docs/source/basic-usage.rst

-Of course, it turns out that in this case, the HTTP/1.1 specification tells us that any request that doesn't contain either a ``Content-Length`` or ``Transfer-Encoding`` header automatically has a 0 length body, and h11 knows that, and h11 knows that the server knows that, so it actually encoded the :class:`EndOfMessage` event as the empty string:
+Of course, it turns out that in this case, the HTTP/1.1 specification tells us that any request that doesn't contain either a ``Content-Length`` or ``Transfer-Encoding`` header automatically has a 0 length body, and h11 knows that the server knows that, so it actually encoded the :class:`EndOfMessage` event as the empty string:

 .. ipython:: python